Claremorris: Road

-Claremorris is situated at a major road junction.
-The N17 (Galway-Sligo road) and the N60 (Castlebar-Roscommon road) meet in the town.
+Claremorris is situated at a major road junction, and the N17 (Galway-Sligo road) and the N60 (Castlebar-Roscommon road) meet in the town.

-The town was once a major traffic bottleneck.

-Claremorris ground to a halt every afternoon, (particularly Fridays), when the busy N17 slowly negotiated the old bank corner which consisted of a sharp right hand bend.
+The town was once a major traffic bottleneck, with significant traffic jams every afternoon (particularly Fridays), when traffic on the N17 slowly negotiated the old bank corner which consisted of a sharp right hand bend.
 By the late 1990s, over 13,000 vehicles passed through the town daily.

-In 1994 a design for the bypass was completed by Mayo County Council.
-The compulsory purchase order went ahead in 1995, followed by a three-year wait for funding allocation for the scheme.
-Eventually in 1998 the go-ahead was given and construction of the bypass commenced.
-The N17 bypass opened in July 2001.
+In 1994, a design for the bypass was completed by Mayo County Council.
+A compulsory purchase order went ahead in 1995, followed by a three-year wait for funding.
+Construction of the N17 Claremorris bypass commenced in 1998 and it opened in July 2001.
 Journey times at peak periods were reduced by 30 minutes on the Galway/Sligo route after the opening.
-The project was built as a grade separated single carriageway (motorway style interchanges) which is unusual for single carriageway bypasses in Ireland.
-The new 16 km road bypassed one of Ireland’s most treacherous national routes, the original 7 mi stretch between Claremorris and Knock had a very high accident rate due to its poor alignment.
+The project was built as a grade-separated single carriageway (with motorway style interchanges).
+The new 16 km road bypassed one of Ireland's most treacherous national routes, as the original 7 mi stretch between Claremorris and Knock had a very high accident.

 The busy N60 still passes through the town via an inner relief road.
-A second bypass for the town is included in the proposed new N60 road to Castlebar, in 2011 the NRA suspended this road development due to government cutbacks.
+While a second bypass for the town was included in a proposed new N60 road to Castlebar, as of 2011 the National Roads Authority had suspended this development due to cutbacks.

 Railways

-Claremorris railway station is served by the Dublin Galway/Westport line as well as the Ballina Branch Line to Ballina.
-There is currently a campaign underway to open the Western Railway Corridor through Claremorris linking Limerick to Sligo.
-The Claremorris-Tuam phase was due to open in 2014 but is indefinitely postponed.
+Claremorris railway station, which opened in 1862, is served by the Dublin Galway/Westport line as well as the Ballina Branch Line to Ballina.
+An additional proposal, under phase 3 of the Western Railway Corridor, proposed to link Claremorris to Athenry via Tuam.
+However, as of December 2023, no date for this proposed development had been identified, with the "all-island strategic rail review" recommending that related works by "commenced by 2030".